List of laws and reports on LGBT rights in the Republic of Ireland: European Communities (Free Movement of Persons) Regulations 2006

-This statutory instrument put into law the EU directive 2004/38/EC.
-It allows same-sex couples where one person is an EEA national and the other who is a non-EEA national to live in Ireland without the requirement of getting a work permit.
-The same-sex couple had to be in a relationship for 2 years and the relationship had to be attestable, that is there is proof that the relationship was genuine.
+This statutory instrument put the EU Directive 2004/38/EC into law.
+It allows same-sex couples in which one person is an EEA national, and the other is a non-EEA national to live in Ireland without the requirement to obtain a work permit.
+The same-sex couple had to be in a relationship for 2 years, and the relationship had to be attestable, that is, there was proof that the relationship was genuine.
 This did not cover Irish nationals who were in a relationship with a non-EEA national.
-In 2008 this loophole was closed and non-EEA national who is cohabiting with an Irish national is not required to get a work permit.
+In 2008, this loophole was closed, and a non-EEA national cohabiting with an Irish national is no longer required to obtain a work permit.

 Treaty of Lisbon 2007

-The Treaty of Lisbon was signed in 2007 and came into legal effect on 1 December 2009.
-In order for the Irish state to ratify the treaty the constitution had to be amended and this required a referendum to be held.
+The Treaty of Lisbon was signed in 2007 and entered into force on 1 December 2009.
+For the Irish state to ratify the treaty, the constitution had to be amended, which required a referendum.
 The Twenty-eighth Amendment of the Constitution of Ireland amended the constitution to permit ratification.
 The Treaty of Lisbon gives legal effect to the Charter of Fundamental Rights of the European Union.
 This Charter prohibits any discrimination in the workplace on the grounds of sexual orientation.
-The Charter is limited in its application to areas of law within the competencies of the EU.
-It is unclear what consequences this will have vis-á-vis Section 37(1) of the Employment Equality Act 1998 which grants an exemption to religious-run institution to discriminate legally in order to uphold the ethos of their institution.
+The Charter is limited in its application to areas of law within the EU's competence.
+It is unclear what consequences this will have vis-á-vis Section 37(1) of the Employment Equality Act 1998, which grants an exemption to religious-run institutions to discriminate legally in order to uphold the ethos of their institution.